 An isolated panic attack, while extremely unpleasant, is not uncommon or life-threatening.
 Panic disorder and panic attacks are not the same thing.
-All panic disorders have panic attacks as a symptom but having a panic attack does not mean you have panic disorders.
+All panic disorders have panic attacks as a symptom but having a panic attack does not mean you have panic disorder.
 Panic attacks can be a symptom of other anxiety disorders as well.

-You may think you're having a heart attack -- and it's true that the symptoms can be similar.
+You may think you're having a heart attack, and it's true that the symptoms can be similar.
 However, most people having a panic attack have had one before, triggered by a similar event or situation.

 The chest pain of a panic attack usually stays in the mid-chest area (the pain of a heart attack commonly moves toward the left arm).
 It is often accompanied by rapid breathing, rapid heartbeat, and fear.
 A panic attack usually lasts only a few minutes, comes suddenly and leaves suddenly, but leaves one exhausted.